dpzmick/dotfiles/README.md

 ## Vim
 This is by no means a complete list, but here are some highlights:

-* syntax checking via syntastic
+* syntax checking via syntastic (or youcompleteme)
 * indication of changes in version control (vim-signify)
 * snippets via ulitsnips
-* tab completion with supertab and omnicomplete
 * undo that persists between editing sessions
 * Super cool status bar, reports things like syntastic errors, if there is trailing whitespace in the file anywhere, git branch
 * unite.vim for all sorts of things
+* a variety of plugins for a bunch of different languages
+* jk for escape all over the place
+* delimitmate for auto insert of delimiters
+* easyalign (if I can figure out how to use it)

+There are all sorts of other things in the vimrc, just go look at it

 ### Leader keybindings (for complete reference just look in vimrc)

 * <Ctrl>P opens recursive fuzzy file search on files in current working directory
 * <Ctrl>O opens search on currently opened buffers
-* <Ctrl>T opens fuzzy search on tags in file (may change to ctrl t)
+* <Ctrl>T opens fuzzy search on tags in file
-* <Leader>{k,j,h,l} moves between open windows
+* <Leader>{k,j,h,l} moves between open windows (or tmux splits)
-* <Leader>w finds first instance of trailing whitespace and moves cursor to it
-* <Leader>W removes all trailing whitespace (TODO leaves stuff highlighted)
 * <Leader>C clears highlighted searches (TODO isn't working)
-* Shift-K tries opens man pages, sections prioritized in the way a programmer probably wants them (section 3 first, then 2, and I forgot the order)

 leader is set to ,